Mika @ Faroe Islands Summer Festival

 A few words about the show in the Faroe Islands last night.
 First of all, Faroe Islands must be the most beautiful place I’ve ever seen!
-Klaksvik didn’t hit me like Reykjavik did in December but I definitely fell in love with the whole country and its incredibly beautiful nature.
+Klaksvik didn’t hit me like Reykjavik did in December but I definitely fell in love with the place and its incredibly beautiful nature.

 I assumed the Faroe Islands summer festival is the biggest annual event in Klaksvik so seeing the audience was a total surprise to me.
 Lara, Yulia and I went to see the show and were suddenly surrounded by preteenage children.
 I couldn’t understand what was happening.
-Why the venue was full of 9-13 years old kids and not the usual audience (meaning people from different age groups or even if fairly young still older than preteens)?
+Why the venue was full of 9-13 years old kids and not the usual audience meaning people from different age groups?

 Then I realized that of course only the kids were there.
-Their older siblings and parents were working at the festival as young security workers/for media/for administration/selling food and party items (and the adults with free time were having a beer in the bar tent or skipping the kids event for some other reason).
+Their older siblings and parents were working at the festival as young security workers/for media/for administration/selling food and party items (and the adults with free time were having a beer in the bar tent).
 That naturally left a huge amount of very excited preteens and a few tourists for Mika.
-As awkward it sounds (and was) it was also quite touching.
+As awkward it sounds and was it was also quite touching.
 A lot of overexcited kids were pushing and screaming and it was very uncomfortable but you really can’t blame 12 yo kids for being a 12 yo, can you?

 Obviously I couldn’t focus on the music the way I usually do.
 Took me a few songs to get used to the audience pushing from every side and was impossible not to worry about the smallest children the security (probably their uncles, neighbors and older brothers) tried desperately to keep in safe.
-Some of the teens were (or imagined to be) old enough to drink and caused small trouble in every five minutes making a group of security guys (again, probably their uncles, neighbors and older brothers) move as a group waving their flashlights (didn’t much help, of course).
-But again, it was quite sweet and touching to watch the whole community doing security work together (well that’s how it looked) and I was tempted to offer my help with babysitting but it wasn’t my job, lol, I was there to enjoy the music.
+Some of the teens were (or imagined to be) old enough to drink and caused small trouble in every five minutes making a group of security guys (again, probably their uncles, neighbors and older brothers) move as a group waving their flashlights which didn’t much help, of course.
+But again, it was quite sweet and touching to watch the whole community doing security work together – well that’s how it looked – and I was tempted to offer my help with babysitting but it wasn’t my job, I was there to enjoy the music.

 I decided to take a lot of photos as I love it and this time there was so much distraction any way that it didn’t add any extra disturbance.
 Sadly the lighting was very bright and challenging and I’m only practicing with my camera so the result wasn’t good at all.
 I still really enjoyed listening to the music and taking photos at the same time and after a few songs I was able to concentrate on the songs better.
 The security ruined Origin (grouping in front of me to wave their lights) but I was able to properly listen to Underwater and it was absolutely beautiful and suddenly I felt like crying, I was so happy to be there even the gig was very different than usually.
 It’s not that everything in life needs to perfect.
 It’s more that life is everything and that makes it perfect (not good English, I know).
 And of all the crazy, cool and amazing things I’ve seen and done this Faroe Islands trip was definitely one of the most special.